hpxmlwg/hpxml/guide/source/software_developer/structure.rst

    Please exercise extreme caution and discretion when you consider implementing ``extension`` elements.
-Often times the temptation to use them happens when a difference arises between the way your software and/or Home Performance program represents a certain data field and the way HPXML represents it.
-It is crucial in these cases to either map your data into HPXML or change the way you represent it internally to conform to the HPXML standard. **If each software vendor and Home Performance program extends HPXML in non-standard ways, the value proposition of the standard is nullified.**
+Often times the temptation to use them happens when a difference arises between the way your software and/or home performance program represents a certain data field and the way HPXML represents it.
+It is crucial in these cases to either map your data into HPXML or change the way you represent it internally to conform to the HPXML standard. **If each software vendor and home performance program extends HPXML in non-standard ways, the value proposition of the standard is nullified.**

    If there is no possible way to map your data into existing HPXML data fields,